 Israel’s military did not respond to these reports, but senior officials have previously vowed to eliminate Hamas leadership in response to the group’s October 7 attack on Israel.
 Israel did confirm a strike in Beirut, killing Hezbollah’s top military commander, Fu’ad Shukr, escalating confrontations that began on October 8.

 The exact time of Haniyeh’s killing remains unclear.
-Hamas had released pictures of Haniyeh meeting Iranian officials on the day of the new president’s swearing-in.
-The timing is especially fraught, with escalating Israel-Hezbollah confrontations and ongoing battles between Hamas and Israel in Gaza amid a humanitarian crisis.
+Hamas had released pictures of Haniyeh meeting Iranian officials on the day of the new president’s swearing-in.Part of the dilemma is the timing, with heightened violence between Israel and Hezbollah, and constant conflict between Hamas and Israel in Gaza amidst an humanitarian emergency.

 Who is Ismail Haniyeh?